yurishkuro/opentracing-tutorial/python/lesson03/README.md

 Note how all recorded spans show the same trace ID `f9c08d60e0dacb08`.
 This is a sign of correct instrumentation.
 It is also a very useful debugging approach when something is wrong with tracing.
-A typical error is to miss the context propagation somwehere, either in-process or inter-process, which results in different trace IDs and broken traces.
+A typical error is to miss the context propagation somewhere, either in-process or inter-process, which results in different trace IDs and broken traces.